vinay-sj/python-flask-microservices/README.md

 The major advantages of using terraform are:
 1. Reduced time to provision - If we manually try to provision the infrastructure it takes days to get the configuration.
 Besides such a setup is prone to errors.
 Terraform reduces the provision time to few minutes.
 In our case it is just 55 sec.
 2. Reduced development cost - Easy to replicate the infrastructure without much hassle.
 It makes creation of dev, quality, prod evnvironments easier.
-3. Eases colleboration in infrastructure management - If there is a team of devops working on teh infrastructure.
+3. Eases collaboration in infrastructure management - If there is a team of devops working on teh infrastructure.
 The code helps everyone to collborate and work together with ease.
 2. Docker: //TODO info about what it is and adv of it
 3. Datadog for monitoring and synthetic test //TODO info about what it is and adv of it
 4. AWS //TODO info about what it is and adv of it